Chamonix Ski

 The gradient here is fairly steep in places, which means even in deep snow it’s difficult to get bogged down.
 Be careful not to pass over the cat-track (marked by a dotted black line on the lift map).
 If you do you’ll be in the animal wintering zone and some very avalanche-prone, steep couloirs heading down to the bottom of the valley.

-As this is off-piste, if you go, make sure you at least have a transceiver and shovel and know how to use them (see our Avalanche section).
+As this is off-piste, if you go, make sure you at have a transceiver and shovel and know how to use them (see our avalanche section).

 Another favourite spot is the tree area at the back of Le Tour above Vallorcine (Le Domaine de la Balme), which offers some great terrain.
-When it’s snowing, the front of Le Tour is normally in a whiteout so instead, you can take the long traverse round to the back through to the trees on the Esserts piste and then to the Tete de Balme chairlift and take that up to the top.
+When it’s snowing, the front of Le Tour is normally in a whiteout.
+Instead take the long traverse through to the trees on the Esserts piste and then onto the Tête de Balme chairlift and take that up to the top.
 It can be bitterly cold and windy on this chair in a snowstorm so make sure you are prepared with warm clothing.

 Again, this area is all off-piste and unpatrolled so if you head this way you need to take care and go equipped for avalanches.